Sylvester McCoy: Later work (1990–present)

+McCoy began filming for The Hobbit, a three-part adaptation of the book, in 2011.
+He portrays the wizard Radagast, alongside fellow King Lear actor Ian McKellen, who reprises his role as Gandalf.
+Although the character of Radagast is only alluded to in The Hobbit, and only a minor character in The Lord of the Rings, the part was expanded for the Hobbit films.

 In January and February 2016, McCoy appeared in the three-part BBC series The Real Marigold Hotel, which followed a group of celebrity senior citizens including Miriam Margolyes and Wayne Sleep on a journey to India.

 In 2017 he returned to the stage at the Edinburgh Fringe, in the production A Joke alongside Star Trek: Voyager actor Robert Picardo.

-The Hobbit trilogy

-McCoy began filming for The Hobbit, a three-part adaptation of the book, in 2011.
-He portrays the wizard Radagast, alongside fellow King Lear actor Ian McKellen who reprises his role as Gandalf.

-Although the character of Radagast is only alluded to in The Hobbit, and only a minor character in The Lord of the Rings, the part was expanded for the films.
+In July 2026 he was revealed to have narrated the independent video game "Forest of Deceit", a 4-8 player social deduction party game.

 Personal life

-McCoy and his wife, Agnes Verkaik, have two sons.
+McCoy and his wife, Agnes Verkaik, have two sons, born in 1976 and 1977.
 They were filmed for the Doctor Who serial The Curse of Fenric playing Haemovores, but their scenes were deleted from the finished release.
-According to McCoy, his sons live in Holland and Thailand.

-He was brought up a Catholic by his maternal grandmother and aunts but is now an atheist.
+McCoy was raised Catholic, but stated in 2010 that he did not believe in God.

-During the COVID-19 pandemic, McCoy spent some of lockdown living in France.
+McCoy spent some of the COVID-19 lockdowns living in France.